erizov/Professor/semester_9/lecture_61_cloud_native/serverless_architecture/README.md

 **Space Complexity**: N/A

+## Algorithm Description

+Serverless Architecture is a fundamental algorithm in computer science used to solve specific computational problems efficiently.

+### Overview

+This algorithm is particularly useful for [specific use cases].
+Understanding its implementation and complexity characteristics is essential for effective problem-solving.

+### Complexity Analysis

+- **Time Complexity**: To be determined based on implementation
+- **Space Complexity**: To be determined based on implementation

+### References

+- Wikipedia: Serverless Architecture
+- Additional resources can be found in academic literature

+## Overview

+This algorithm is particularly useful for [specific use cases].
+Understanding its implementation and complexity characteristics is essential for effective problem-solving.

+### References

+- Wikipedia: Serverless Architecture
+- Additional resources can be found in academic literature

 ## Introduction

+Serverless Architecture is used to solve specific computational problems efficiently.
+This algorithm is particularly useful when dealing with [describe use case].

+## Algorithm Details

+### How It Works

+The algorithm works by [describe the main approach]:

+1. [Step 1]
+2. [Step 2]
+3. [Step 3]

+### Key Characteristics

+- **Time Complexity**: [To be determined]
+- **Space Complexity**: [To be determined]
+- **Stability**: [Stable/Unstable]
+- **In-place**: [Yes/No]

+## Use Cases

+- [Use case 1]
+- [Use case 2]
+- [Use case 3]

+## References

+- Wikipedia: Serverless Architecture
+- Additional resources can be found in academic literature

+## Implementation

+See `algorithm.py` for the complete implementation with examples.

 Serverless architecture runs code without managing servers, with automatic scaling and pay-per-use pricing.
 Solves problems of server management and cost optimization.
 Example: AWS Lambda executes functions in response to events.
 Works by abstracting infrastructure, auto-scaling based on demand, and charging only for execution time.

 This advanced topic is essential for understanding modern serverless architecture systems and their applications in production environments.
 Mastery of serverless architecture is crucial for building scalable, efficient systems in enterprise settings.

 ## TL;DR

 **One Sentence**: A computational method for serverless architecture.

 ### Short Description